1. Privacy statement

 With respect to processing application data, we also refer you to the ‘Applications’ section under 1. d).

-6. Marketing tools
+6. Analysis tools

 a) Google Analytics